 Sage Dill Bread has a generous addition of sage along with dill and fennel which really makes a tasty bread.
-A large loaf that is so flavorful.
+A large loaf that perfect for slicing at any meal.

 That is what my husband does and he loves it.
 The dough has a generous addition of sage along with dill and fennel which really makes a tasty bread.

 Can you imagine being able to turn out something like that?
-Just like a bakery and you are the baker.
+Just like a bakery and you are the baker?
+You can!

 They see the homemade Sage Dill Bread and all is right with the world.